siloutil/zlib/README.md

 ### Building
 - `./configure --static`
 - `make all`
+- The zlib.a library is in the root directory

 ### Updating
 - Look for new versions on [github](https://github.com/madler/zlib) or zlib's [webpage](https://www.zlib.net/)